The Random Habits That Saved My Battery

 Weather plays a role too.

-Hot sun, freezing cold — both mess with the battery.
-Learned that after leaving mine in the car one summer.
-Never again.
-I once forgot my phone in the car on a summer afternoon, and after that the battery started acting tired way sooner than before.
+Hot sun, freezing cold both mess with the battery.
+I once forgot my phone in the car on a summer afternoon, and after that, the battery started acting tired way sooner than before.

 Battery Saver Mode Isn’t Just for Emergencies